trustoverip/tswg-did-method-webs-specification/spec/core.md

 Creating a DID involves these steps:

-- Choose the web URL where the DID doc for the DID will be published, excluding the last element that will be the AID, once defined.
+- Choose the web URL where the DID document for the DID will be published, excluding the last element that will be the AID, once defined.
-- Create a KERI AID and add the appropriate KERI events that will (at least) produce the DIDDoc.
-That process is described in the [DIDDoc and KEL](#) generation section of this specification.
+- Create a KERI AID and add the appropriate KERI events that will (at least) produce the DID document.
+That process is described in the [DID document and KEL](#) generation section of this specification.
 - Add the AID as the last element of the web URL for the DID.
-- Derive the DIDDoc by processing the [[ref: KEL]].
+- Derive the DID document by processing the [[ref: KEL]].
-- Create the AID folder on the web server at the selected location, and place the DIDDoc and KEL files into that folder.
+- Create the AID folder on the web server at the selected location, and place the DID document and the KEL file into that folder.

 Of course, the web server that serves the files when asked might be a simple file server (as implied above) or an active component that retrieves them